kfix/MacPin/README.md

 Under [extras/](/sites/Hangouts/extras) you'll find:

 * `Call via Hangouts.service`: enables selecting and right-clicking a phone number in any App's text to make a Hangout Call
-* `HangoutsAddressBookPlugin`: allows click-to-call from Contacts.app phone number fields
+* `HangoutsAddressBookPlugin`: allows click-to-call from Contacts.app phone number fields and Maps results in Spotlight searches

 Several browser extensions can also make phone numbers found in webpages clickable.